-LLD/ENGL 100A is one course taught in two different departments.
-It is designed with the goal of preparing you to succeed in 100W, other upper division classes, and your profession.
-You will have intensive practice in prewriting, drafting, revising, and editing academic writing.
-You will be asked to research, analyze, and reflect on various kinds of writing and to produce a minimum of 5,000 words, including a rhetorical analysis, a report about writing in your chosen discipline, and five critical reflective journal entries on a book-length work of fiction and instructor-selected readings.
+ENGL 100A is designed with the goal of preparing you to succeed in 100W, in other upper division classes, and in your profession.
+The course offers intensive practice in prewriting, drafting, revising, and editing academic writing.
+You are asked to research, analyze, and reflect on various kinds of writing and to produce a minimum of 5,000 words, including a rhetorical analysis, a report about writing in your chosen discipline, and five critical reflective journal entries on a book-length work of fiction and instructor-selected readings.